connectrpc/otelconnect-go/README.md

 func main() {
   mux := http.NewServeMux()

-  // otelconnect.WithTelemetry adds tracing and metrics to both clients and
+  // otelconnect.New provides an interceptor that adds tracing and metrics to both clients and
   // handlers.
 By default, it uses OpenTelemetry's global TracerProvider and
   // MeterProvider, which you can configure by following the OpenTelemetry
   // documentation.
 If you'd prefer to avoid globals, use
   // otelconnect.WithTracerProvider and otelconnect.WithMeterProvider.
   mux.Handle(pingv1connect.NewPingServiceHandler(
     &pingv1connect.UnimplementedPingServiceHandler{},
-    otelconnect.WithTelemetry(),
+	  connect.WithInterceptors(otelconnect.New(),
   ))

   http.ListenAndServe("localhost:8080", mux)